gpuweb/gpuweb/design/ErrorHandling.md

 };
 ```

-## Error propagation of error objects
+## Error propagation of invalid objects

-There is a general validation rule that using any error object in a WebGPU call is a validation error.
+There is a general validation rule that using any invalid object in a WebGPU call is a validation error.
 The effect of an error depends on the type of a call:

- - For object creation, the call produces an error object
+ - For object creation, the call produces an invalid object
- - For `WebGPUCommandEncoder` method, the `WebGPUCommandEncoder.finishEncoding` method will return an error
+ - For `WebGPUCommandEncoder` method, the `WebGPUCommandEncoder.finishEncoding` method will return an invalid object.
+   This is like other object creation except that `WebGPUCommandEncoder` is a builder pattern
  - For other WebGPU calls, the call is a noop, and an error is recorded for this worker on the `WebGPUDevice`

 Effectively this puts WebGPU in the "Maybe Monad".